lrpirlet/cal-noosfere/noosfere/readme_lis-moi/README.md

 ## cal-noosfere

-My idea about this development is to be able to download the information into Calibre.
+My idea about this development is to be able to download the information about a volume into Calibre.